Branch Types

 Contribution branches

-You can make any feature branch a contribution branch by running git contribute on it.
-Convert a contribution branch back to a feature branch by running git hack on it.
+You can make any feature branch a contribution branch by running git town contribute on it.
+Convert a contribution branch back to a feature branch by running git town hack on it.
+You can also define a contribution-regex in your Git configuration or the config file.

 Observed branches

-You can make any feature branch an observed branch by running git observe on it.
-Convert an observed branch back to a feature branch by running git hack on it.
+You can make any feature branch an observed branch by running git town observe on it.
+Convert an observed branch back to a feature branch by running git town hack on it.
+You can also define an observed-regex in your Git configuration or the config file.

 Parked Branches